Our previous article has introduced the KOL phenomenon. The next question to answer is, how impactful are these KOL in reality?

 Source: TopKlout, Battaglia Advisory Services

-A major difference that makes influencer marketing in China different from other markets is that in China, KOLs have been an effective tool for brands to boost sales especially when promoting new products.
+A major difference that makes influencer marketing in China unique, KOLs have been an effective tool for brands to boost sales especially when promoting new products.

-Take Li Jiaqi, one of the most popular fashion topic live streaming hosts, with 20 million followers, as an example.
-His most noticeable achievement was selling 15,000 lipsticks within five minutes, by trying different colors of Mac, YSL and Tom Ford himself through Tmall live streaming on last year’s 11.11 shopping festival, achieving a total 3.53 million RMB sales (~450k EUR) through his live stream channel in 6 hours.
-With such measurable influence, many brands seek cooperation with KOLs like him, sometimes by allowing for significant price discounts.
-Accordingly, consumers follow his purchase recommendations not only because they believe the products are good, but also because the price they get is lower than the brands’ official online flagship store.
+Take Li Jiaqi, one of the most popular live-streaming hosts covering fashion and beauty content, who has 20 million followers.
+His most noticeable achievement was selling 15,000 lipsticks within five minutes after his 6-hour Tmall live-stream, in which he tried himself different lipsticks made by Mac, YSL and Tom Ford, achieving a total 3.53 million RMB sales (~450k EUR).
+With such measurable influence, many brands seek cooperation with KOLs like him, sometimes allowing for significant price discounts.

 Source: 36 Kr, Battaglia Advisory Services